Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.20.30 |

-Normally, picking up an ingredient automatically reveals associated recipes.
+Normally, picking up an ingredient automatically reveals the associated recipes.
 When disabled, the entire recipe book becomes immediately accessible without any prior discovery.

 /gamerule recipesUnlock false